On this page

 Missing 1 day of school a fortnight adds up to missing 1 year of school, by the time a child reaches year 10.

-Your child can fall behind if they miss 1 or 2 days of school.
+A child can fall behind after missing 1 or 2 days of school.

 If they miss more days it’s even harder to keep up.